(Get free painting tips and plein air painting techniques sent straight to your inbox or on my social media.)

 Altogether there are eighteen color schemes, or harmonies, in art.
 As a beginner you don’t need to know them all.
 Some useful ones that are easy to understand and use for beginners are: Balanced, Analogous, Basic Complementary, and Split-Complementary.

-What are the three basic color schemes in art?
+What are the three basic Balanced color schemes in art?

-The most basic color harmony has just three colors, or hues: red (R), blue (B) and yellow (Y).
+The most basic color scheme in art has just three colors, or hues: red (R), blue (B) and yellow (Y).

 These are called the three primary hues because they are pure, they cannot be created by mixing other colors.
 Together they are called a primary color harmony.